-Applied Theatre Technology 2 Module Code LRU23013 Module status N/A ECTS weighting Semester taught 15 Hilary and Trinity (one 6-week block that can be taken by individual students at defined periods throughout the year) Pre-requisites & co-requisites Principles of Theatre Technology: Lighting or Principles of Theatre Technology: Sound and Applied Theatre Technology 1 Student Workload 15 ECTS Module Coordinator Head of technical Teaching staff Ivan Birthistle, Eve D'Alton Module Learning Aims The aim of this module is to enable students to advance the knowledge and skills acquired in Applied Theatre Technology 1 in a production environment fulfilling an additional technical role on a fully staged theatrical production, or a similar role to an advanced level, at The Lir Academy or one of our partner theatres.
-Working with a professional mentor the students will be given increased independence to demonstrate an advanced knowledge of the technical requirements of the role.
-A research project will accompany this role relevant to the discipline pursued.
-Module Learning Outcomes On successful completion of this module, students should be able to: 1.
+Applied Theatre Technology 2 Module Code LRU23013 Module status N/A ECTS weighting 15 Semester taught Hilary and Trinity (one 6-week block that can be taken by individual students at defined periods throughout the yea Pre-requisites & co-requisites Principles of Theatre Technology: Lighting or Principles of Theatre Technology: Sound and Applied Theatre Technology 1 Student Workload 15 ECTS Module Coordinator Head of technical Teaching staff Ivan Birthistle, Blue Hanley Module Learning Aims The aim of this module is to enable students to advance the knowledge and skills acquired in Applied Theatr Technology 1 in a production environment fulfilling a additional technical role on a fully staged theatrical production, or a similar role to an advanced level, at The L Academy or one of our partner theatres.
+Working with professional mentor the students will be given increase independence to demonstrate an advanced knowledge of the technical requirements of the role.
+A research project will accompany this role relevant to the discipline pursued re an al .ir a ed of ct Module Learning Outcomes On successful completion of this module, students should be able to: 1.
 Research, realise and engage with a design for theatre from a technical perspective; 2.
 Manage the technical requirements of full-length theatre production to a proficient level; 3.
 Plan, schedule and manage or engage a team to install, maintain and remove a theatrical rig to a proficient level; 4.
 Liaise with a range of theatre professionals in the production of a play; 5.
 Play a role in a professional theatre production; 6.
 Prepare for and follow a rehearsal process to a proficient standard; 7.
 Demonstrate and understanding of a sound, lighting or AV design.
-Module Content Students will be assigned a theatre technology role on one of The Lir Academy's final year productions of the Bachelor in Acting degree or on a production with a partner theatre or organisation.
-They will be supervised and mentored throughout by Lir staff and visiting teachers.
-The Lir SMTT Handbook Page
+Module Content Students will be assigned a theatre technology role on on of The Lir Academy's final year productions of the Bachelo in Acting degree or on a production with a partner theatr or organisation.
+They will be supervised and mentore throughout by Lir staff and visiting teachers. or re The Lir SMTT Handbook ο σ ρ 3